hyphacoop/handbook/guides.md

 <sup>These docs are condensed from [Mailcow's in-depth email client configuration docs](https://mailcow.github.io/mailcow-dockerized-docs/client/#host=MailNinja.aseriesoftubez.com&email=maria%40hypha.coop&name=Maria+Sanchez&ui=mailninja.aseriesoftubez.com&port=443&outlookEAS=1&connector=60.0.2).
 (Substitute your info for that of "Maria Sanchez").</sup>

-1. If requested the emails to your `@hypha.coop` are forwarded to your personal email address by default if prefered that you want to turn off forwarding of your `@hypha.coop` email, log in to webmail (instructions above)
+1. If requested, the emails to your `@hypha.coop` are forwarded to your personal email address by default.
+If you want to turn off forwarding of your `@hypha.coop` email, log in to webmail (instructions above)
     - Navigate through these menus:
         `⚙` (top-left) > `Mail` menu item > `Forward` tab
 2. Uncheck the "Forward incoming messages", and save.